cymhellfire/cymhellfire.github.io/_posts/2022-04-17-What-Happened-After-Press-Play-Button-In-Editor.md

 {: .prompt-tip }

 ## Underlying Callback Function
-Searching the tooltips of Play button in Editor source code, will lead you to the relative code.
+Searching the tooltips of Play button in Editor source code will lead you to the relative code.

 ![Play Button Tooltips](Play-Button-Tooltips.png) {: width="415" height="146" }
 _Hover cursor on the Play button_